Program Fees & Funding

 Soliciting Sponsorship Funds

 To help fund their summer experience, students often utilize various strategies to secure funds.
+It is important for students to remember that the IUHPFL encourages students to refrain from fundraising and soliciting sponsorships until after they are accepted into the Program.

 - Students may begin talking to relatives and family friends about their desire to participate in the Program as early as possible, and perhaps ask them if they might be interested in sponsoring them if they are accepted into the Program.
 In lieu of giving them gifts for birthday or holidays, they could suggest that relatives instead sponsor money towards Program Fees if accepted into the IUHPFL.

 - Students may research and contact local organizations in their community and/or school district about possibly sponsoring participation in the Program (i.e., Kiwanis Club, Rotary Club, Key Club, etc.).
 They could also ask small businesses in the community to sponsor potential participation in the Program.
-For students who are interested in participating in the Program who have not yet applied, the IUHPFL provides a sample letter to be sent to local organizations and businesses.

 - Students may consider banding with other interested students from their high school or region to send sponsorship letters as a group and then agree to equally share the sponsorship funds among them, should they all be selected to participate.